ludiosarchive/Minerva/docs/Overview.rst

 Problems with JSON
 -------------------------
-*	No support for dates, or sets
+*	No support for dates, or sets, or self-references.

 *	Allows unlimited nesting, so you must worry about stack exhaustion.
 Minerva requires a patched simplejson that limits nesting to 32 levels.